-Milk, cream, butter, and grassfed beef from Billy Ray Brown of the Brown Family Dairy.
-Billy Ray’s herd of ten Jersey cows (and his hundreds of Angus beef cattle) graze year-round on green pastures just down the road in Yocona, Mississippi.
-His cattle are antibiotic and hormone-free and graze on pesticide-free pastures.
-You’re liable to see him if you shop with us, as he delivers fresh milk, etc. about two times per week.
+Milk from Billy Ray Brown of the Brown Family Dairy.
+Billy Ray’s herd of ten Jersey cows (and his hundreds of Angus beef cattle) graze year-round on green pastures just down the road in Tula, twelve miles away.

 Freshly freshly ground cornmeal and grits from The Original Grit Girl, a good friend and neighbor.

 Rice from Mike Wagner of Two Brooks Farm in Sumner, Mississippi.
 Delicious and also farmed ecologically.

 Tomatoes from Mr. Hal, blueberries from Joe, sweet potatoes from the Williamsons, and watermelons from Mr. William.
 Organic and local vegetables from Kevin and Native Son Farm.

 And lastly, us.
 Keep your eyes out for raised-by-us and grown-by-us and feel free to ask questions.
 The store often has fresh veggies and meat from our own small farm.